 The correlation between the human raw scores and the machine-generated scores for the overall measure of writing was 0.88.
-In order to neutralize the effect of differences in severity amongst human raters, the human scores were scaled using IRT.
+In order to neutralize the effect of differences in severity amongst human markers, the human scores were scaled using IRT.
 The correlation with the machine scores then increases to 0.93.
 The reliability of the measure of writing in PTE Academic is 0.89.

-Score Type Human-Human Machine-Human
+Score type Human-human Machine-human

 Raw scores 0.87 0.88

 IRT scaled 0.90 0.93